mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

    and `mergeLabels` deoptimizations.
 It is not a clean hot-only seal.
 6. No multiprocess bootstrap is warranted for S8 because the 96-leaf point estimate is already RED.
-7. Unordered composition, generic CSS-needed leaves, Value stylesheet recovery, live Value/JSON receipts, P1→P2→P3 and both formation clean audits remain open.
+7. S unordered is retired: it enumerates all available arms, has no disjoint-FIRST route, and is slower than the accepted-M2 idiomatic control on every success/internal/result point.
+8. D unordered is correctness-green but performance-RED.
+Formal success/internal/result ranges are 1.427–1.525× at 4, 2.708–3.406× at 8,
+   4.607–5.403× at 16 and 9.559–12.212× at 33; the 9.559× AB point prevents
+   bootstrap or admission.
+Candidate grammar heap is about 1.9–2.6× control.
+9. The unchanged production JSON guard is RED across four fresh runs at +21.3% to +45.4% against 15%.
+U modifies no production source, but the gate is not waived.
+10. P1 remains RED/in progress because no row-complete hash-bound registry exists.
+P2/P3 and formation Clean A/B remain blocked.
+Generic CSS-needed leaves remain open.
+Value stylesheet recovery and live Value/JSON receipts are later execution work, not isolated formation proof.

 ## Next executable transaction

-Resume B.W0 with the unordered-composition tournament.
-Do not reopen recursion first.
+Resume B.W0 with the generic CSS-needed leaf tournament.
+Do not reopen unordered or recursion first.

 ### Subject

-Prototype two private incompatible families against the same authored combinator fixtures:

-1. **S transaction/bitmask** — remaining-member mask, deterministic authored
-   slots, FIRST routing for disjoint members, transaction-backed search for overlaps.
-2. **D residual derivative** — cached source-direct residual states with state-count instrumentation and no capture/event/token plane.
+Prototype the minimum generic, source-direct leaves required by the frozen Value/JSON-shaped isolated fixtures.
+Keep CSS grammar and domain projection in Value; parse-that owns only reusable leaf mechanics.

 ### Required laws

-- `&&`: every required member exactly once in any order;
-- `||`: one or more distinct members in any order;
-- optional and repeated members;
-- disjoint FIRST fast path;
-- overlapping FIRST with globally valid backtracking;
-- duplicate input;
-- nullable-member rejection before parsing;
-- 4, 8, 16 and 33 members;
-- a locally longest branch that prevents the globally valid parse;
-- deterministic output in authored member slots;
-- exact UTF-16 spans, diagnostics and speculative-effect rollback;
+- exact UTF-16 code-unit positions across CRLF, astral characters, lone surrogates, NUL and CSS-style escapes;
-- successful recovery survives only on the chosen path;
-- declared explored-state cap; exceeding it returns one typed fault before allocation or search explosion.

-Do not claim generic `&&`/`||` support from a greedy parser.
-Do not materialize permutations, tokens, events or a scanner-shaped intermediate product.
+- identifier/name, escape, number, dimension, percentage, string, URL and balanced-delimiter source leaves only where the isolated consumers use them;
+- one generic capture/span representation, not a family of CSS-specialized span builders;
+- failure frontier, authored labels, immutable recovery evidence and scalar rollback identical to accepted M2;
+- no decoded-token object, token list, scanner result, global trivia layer or raw-source alias;
+- cold/hot, allocation, CPU, IC/deopt/GC and equal-result measurements at
+  frozen small and denominator scales.

 ### Admission order

+1. Form the row-complete hash-bound P1 registry, including terminal, transaction, recovery, recursion, unordered, memo/allocation and result rows; do not label this P2 or P3.
-1. Implement hostile correctness fixtures in the private S/D paths.
+2. Implement hostile generic leaf fixtures in private prototype paths.
-2. Record source, state-count, checkpoint and allocation point evidence at 4/8/16/33 members.
-3. Retire any family that exceeds 10,000 residual/explored states, loses an exact product, or needs a public/CSS-specialized surface.
-4. Compare equal values, authored slots, spans, diagnostics, recovery and failures against the accepted-M2 closure control.
+3. Compare equal values, spans, diagnostics, recovery and failures against accepted M2 at the exact same boundary.
+4. Retire any leaf family that needs CSS/domain types, a second parser path or a scanner-shaped product.
 5. Run single-process AB/BA points first.
 Run the seven-process exact bootstrap only if every binding point estimate is at least 10×.
 6. Bank the source/evidence transaction, then reconcile